rahulbagad/portfolio/README.md

   - Light & Dark theme
   - Content is loaded dynamically from JSON data

-Please free to fork and make changes.
+Please feel free to fork and make changes.
 You can use this as a template.
 You just need to update `gatsby-config.js` metadata.

-Feedback is welcome 😁
+Feedback is welcomed 😁